 Dismembered Body Halloween Costume with Zombie

-One of my children is content with a rubber werewolf mask every year for halloween.
-The other is a little more creative, (and a little more demanding!).
+I have two children.
+One of them is content with a pound store werewolf mask.
+The other is a little more creative, (and by that I mean demanding!).
 Ever since the success of our headless halloween costume a few years ago, Abbi has wanted something equally spectacular.
 Hopefully this dismembered body halloween costume being carried by a zombie will fit the bill!

 For the head: